Coronavirus and screening programmes

 - Around six women in Scotland are diagnosed with cervical cancer every week.

-- Cervical screening is the best protection against cervical cancer and saves around 5,000 lives every year in the UK.
+- Cervical screening is the best protection against cervical cancer.

 Cervical screening and health inequalities